Jean-Tinland/simple-bar/README.md

 Special thanks to the whole simple-bar team for making this.
 I just modified some stuff to make a m1 fork lol

 IMPORTANT: THIS ONLY WORKS ON M1 MACS INTEL IS NOT SUPPORTED.
-9for intel version go to https://github.com/Jean-Tinland/simple-bar
+(for intel version go to https://github.com/Jean-Tinland/simple-bar which is the orignal fork)